 Achilleas (yarrows) make a great addition to ornamental borders, bearing colourful, flat flowerheads above feathery foliage.
 They work well in variety of situations, including gravel gardens and wildlife gardens.

 The small, plate-like flowers are well-loved by pollinators, particularly hoverflies.

 Achilleas aren’t especially fussy about their planting position, so you can plant them in full sun or partial shade, as long as the soil is well-drained and doesn’t become waterlogged.
-They combine well, too, suiting a range of styles, including gravel gardens and wildlife gardens.
+Deadhead spent blooms to encourage more to grow and cut plants back completely in autumn.

-Discover some of the best achilleas to grow, below.
+We’ve picked some of our favourite achilleas to grow, below.